yharish991/build-tooling/docs/how-to-use-build-tooling.md

     contains a Makefile with a bunch of make targets.
 These make targets are for initializing the build tooling, building and publishing the images and packages etc. in a containerized environment so that the builds are deterministic and reproducible in any environment.

-    To learn more about the make targets in the Makefile, check the documentation [here](./makefile-targets.md).

 2. Set COMPONENTS variable